Bladder Control Problems (cont.)

 Bladder Control Problems - Symptoms

-What were the symptoms of your sleep problem?
+What were the symptoms of your bladder control problems?

 Bladder Control Problems - Experience